Cancer Canyon

 Look through the catalog for a special protective hat for the young man with the shaved, stitched head, undergoing brain radiation.
 What about a pair of special magic boots for the woman in the wheelchair there?
 Where can you buy magic vests and caps and boots to protect them, and you?

-Remember that a friend shared a secret with you.
-Her mother had radiation therapy and thought of the radiation as a holy beam from St. Michael, the archangel.
-She believed that each treatment represented his holy sword destroying the bad cells in her body.
+Her mother had radiation therapy and thought of the radiation as a holy beam from St. Michael, the archangel — his holy sword destroying the bad cells in her body.

 You'll have your radiation treatment, a muffin at Starbucks, since the radiation may make you nauseous, and then go to work every day.
 Just like nothing happened.